cosweeney/cosweeney.github.io/_projects/4_project.md

 category: personal
 ---

-I started playing this sport with a wierd-shaped ball while at UCSC, and I still try to play and watch it whenever I get the chance.
+I started playing rugby while at UCSC, and I still try to play and keep up with it when I can.
 I have a lot of fun with the sport and culture, and I've had the pleasure of meeting some fantastic people because of it.
 Currently I'm playing with the [Tucson Magpies](https://www.tucsonrugby.com/magpies/#:~:text=The%20Tucson%20Magpies%20were%20founded,the%20Kachina%20Sevens%20in%201984.), check them out!
 Here's a few shots I've collected while playing:

 <div class="row">